garethltm/obsibrain/COMPSCI361 - Machine Learning/Naïve Supervised Learning - Predict Mode.md

 ![[Pasted image 20240301114734.png]]
 - A naïve [[Supervised Learning]] method
-	- counting how many times each label occurred
+	- counting how many times each label occurred in the data
+	- #compsci361example
+	- 4 sick vs 1 not sick
+- This ignores the features, so it is only accurate if we only have 1 label
+-